- PhD, Tulane University

-Esch was a Fellow of the Heinrich Böll Foundation (2007-8) and of the School of Global Environmental Sustainability at Colorado State University (2017-18), and she also received funding from the National Endowment of the Humanities (2020).
-At Rice, she is a faculty affiliate of the Program in Politics, Law & Social Thought and the Center for the Study of Women, Gender, and Sexuality.
+Esch is currently an Alexander von Humboldt Fellow (2022-24) and was a Fellow of the Heinrich Böll Foundation (2007-8) and of the School of Global Environmental Sustainability at Colorado State University (2017-18), and she also received funding from the National Endowment of the Humanities (2020).
+At Rice, she directs the program in Latin American and Latinx Studies and she is a faculty affiliate of Politics, Law & Social Thought and the Center for the Study of Women, Gender, and Sexuality.

 1. Books and Edited Volumes

 - Ed., Passages: Routes of Migration and Memory in Central American Literature, special dossier of Revista de Estudios Hispánicos 54/1 (2020).

 - Modernity at Gunpoint: Firearms, Politics, and Culture in Mexico and Central America (Pittsburgh, PA: University of Pittsburgh Press, 2018).
 Spanish translation 2022.